 About four years ago I stumbled on a book called Highly Sensitive Person that absolutely blew my mind.
 I realized I had very intense emotions that I was culturally programmed to repress, which caused my psyche to overload and go into full apathy mode also known as depression.

 I’ve been on a path to figure out how to process my emotions without repressing them and combined my personal experience with several non-mainstream techniques to build Wuju.
 It’s an online app that can help you tap into your hidden emotions and release them so they no longer influence your behaviour or cause depressive symptoms.

 I’ve used it in the last 18 months to deal with parenting two kids, surviving infidelity, losing my job, starting a business, and managing covid anxiety.
 My longest bout of depression now lasts a couple of hours at most, and even that is pretty rare.
 Others have used the app to deal with loneliness, social media and porn addiction and a general sense of being stuck in a rut.

-I can’t make any bold claims yet, but the stats I have from close to 1,000 people show that a single use of the app causes apathy, tension and fear to drop by about 70% and anger by almost 90%.
+I can’t make any bold claims yet, but the show that a single use of the app causes apathy, tension and fear to drop by about 70% and anger by almost 90%.

 You can try it too: wuju.app

 You can try the app for free but full use is subscription based.
 If you need it but can’t afford it please ping me and we’ll figure something out.